experientials/ziloo/Hardware/909b/BRIDGE_BOARD_909b.md

 The Host USB-C connector is similarily connected.
 The HD3SS460 chips are controlled over I2C by the MCU using SYS I2C.
-The HD3SS3220 chips are controlled over I2C by the MCU using SYS I2C.

 One side of the RX/TX pins are carried to  the T-USB alt connector, and not connected to USB1 signals.
 (Should the side be muxed?)